smhurf/lewagon_challenges/05-ML/10-Natural-Language-Processing/01-Ham-or-Spam/README.md

 ## Spam Identification

-In this exercice, you will train a spam email detection model.
-The exercice includes:
+In this exercise, you will train a spam email detection model.
+The exercise includes:

 - Text preprocessing
 - Bag of Word vectorizing